alchemyplatform/aa-sdk/site/guides/send-user-operation.md

 ## 2. Connect Your smart account

 To send User Operations, we must connect the `provider` with a smart account.
-The LightAccount is Alchemy's gas-optimized smart account implementation, which we'll use in this example.
+The Light Account is our gas-optimized smart account implementation, which we'll use in this example.

-See [LightAccount](/packages/aa-accounts/light-account/introduction.md) for more details.
+See [Light Account](/packages/aa-accounts/light-account/introduction.md) for more details.

 <<< @/snippets/send-uo-example/connect-account.ts